Climate: Climate models

 Climate models use quantitative methods to simulate the interactions and transfer of radiative energy between the atmosphere, oceans, land surface and ice through a series of physics equations.
-They are used for a variety of purposes; from the study of the dynamics of the weather and climate system, to projections of future climate.
-All climate models balance, or very nearly balance, incoming energy as short wave (including visible) electromagnetic radiation to the Earth with outgoing energy as long wave (infrared) electromagnetic radiation from the earth.
-Any imbalance results in a change in the average temperature of the earth.
+They are used for a variety of purposes, from the study of the dynamics of the weather and climate system to projections of future climate.
+All climate models balance, or very nearly balance, incoming energy as short wave (including visible) electromagnetic radiation to the Earth with outgoing energy as long wave (infrared) electromagnetic radiation from the Earth.
+Any imbalance results in a change in the average temperature of the Earth.

 Climate models are available on different resolutions ranging from >100 km to 1 km.
-High resolutions in global climate models are computational very demanding and only few global datasets exists.
+High resolutions in global climate models require significant computational resources, and so only a few global datasets exist.
 Global climate models can be dynamically or statistically downscaled to regional climate models to analyze impacts of climate change on a local scale.
 Examples are ICON or mechanistically downscaled data such as CHELSA (Climatologies at high resolution for the earth's land surface areas).

 The most talked-about applications of these models in recent years have been their use to infer the consequences of increasing greenhouse gases in the atmosphere, primarily carbon dioxide (see greenhouse gas).
 These models predict an upward trend in the global mean surface temperature, with the most rapid increase in temperature being projected for the higher latitudes of the Northern Hemisphere.